ropg/ezTime/README.md

 So far, so good.

-Then I remembered how annoyed I always am when daylight savings time comes or goes, as I have to manually set some of my clocks such as the microwave oven, the clock in the car dashboard, etc etc. It's 2018, my clock would need to know about timezone rules.
+Then I remembered how annoyed I always am when daylight savings time comes or goes, as I have to manually set some of my clocks such as the microwave oven, the clock in the car dashboard, etc etc. It's 2018, my clock should know about timezone rules.
 So I could get Jack Christensen's [Timezone library](https://github.com/JChristensen/Timezone).
 But it needs the timezone's rules, like *"DST goes into effect on the last Sunday in March at 02:00 local time"* told to it.
 I figured I would simply get this data from the internet and parse it.

 Then I wanted 12 or 24 hour time displayed, and thought about various formats for date and time.
-Wouldn't it be nice to have some function to print formatted time like many programming languages offer them?
+Wouldn't it be nice to have some function to print formatted time like many programming languages offer?

 Overlooking the battlefield after implementing some part of this, it seemed like there had to be a better way.
-Especially, some way in which all this work would benefit more people.
+Some way in which all this work would benefit more people.
 This is how ezTime &mdash; the project that was only going to take a few days &mdash; came to be.

 ## ezTime is ...